Cruise Into Cohasset

 For a small-plate option, take a two-minute walk to Brisa at the Cohasset Harbor Inn, where hot and cold tapas, flatbreads and shared plates are served outside overlooking the harbor.
-Whichever you chose, soak up the waterside ambiance as you watch local fishermen unload a catch that might end up as a part of your meal.
+You can soak up the waterside ambiance as you watch local fishermen unload a catch that might end up as a part of your meal.
 Or skip the restaurants altogether and buy some lobsters right off one of the boats.

 Short Stroll to Town

 If you feel like exploring, downtown Cohasset is an easy ten-minute stroll from the harbor, and features many distinctive shops and restaurants.
 Visit Darilynn’s Gifts &Home Accessories or Twist boutique for unique gift items.
 You’ll find fresh croissants and sandwiches at French Memories Café, some of the best bagels this side of New York at Atlantic Bagel, and large-plate breakfasts and sandwiches at 5 South Main.
 For dinner, enjoy Mediterranean cuisine at Bia Bistro while sitting on the brick deck or inside the petite storefront.
 Mr. Dooley’s Pub boasts an Irish theme, with burgers, salads and Celtic comfort foods.
 Top your meal off with a whoopie pie or specialty cupcake from Baked.